get-convex/convex-docs/docs/dashboard/deployments/logs.md

 Function activity includes:

 - The time of function execution.
+- The request ID of the function execution.
 - The outcome of the function execution (success or failure).
 - The name of the invoked function.
 - The output of the function, including any log lines logged by the function (ex